 March 9, 2022

-When I woke this morning at 6:25 am, I didn’t feel like moving an inch.
+When I woke up this morning at 6:25 am, I didn’t feel like moving an inch.
 It was so cold that I could see my breath inside my tent.
-I’m super glad to make it back down to 6,000’ elevation last night, because I know the temperature definitely dropped down in into the 20s overnight.
-All the liquid in my water bottles was mostly frozen this morning.
+I’m super glad to make it back down to 6,000’ elevation last night.
+I know the temperature dipped down into the 20s overnight because all the liquid in my water bottles was frozen.

-And although my 10°F quilt is normally fine in those overnight lows, I kept moving around all night and creating cold air drafts on either side of me.
-I guess I need to be far more diligent about tightening the straps on my quilt if I want to get a good night’s sleep in this cold spring weather.
+Although my 10°F quilt is normally fine in those overnight low temps, I kept moving around all last night and creating cold air drafts on either side of me.
+I guess I need to be far more diligent about tightening the straps on my quilt if I want to get a good night’s sleep in this cold desert weather.

 I laid completely still in my tent, trying to stay warm as long as humanly possible, but knew I’d eventually need to just face the music.
 Time to deal with the cold.
 Once I got going again, I was sure I’d eventually warm up.